The water pump on your RV can become a forgettable appliance, as long as it works. When it doesn’t.

 It’s designed so that the housing and components won’t corrode over a long period of operation.

-It’s also outfit with soft rubber mounts on the base that help to reduce vibrations when the pump is operating.
+It’s also outfitted with soft rubber mounts on the base that help to reduce vibrations when the pump is operating.

 A pump that vibrates less is a pump that makes less noise.
 So you won’t get annoyed when this pump is running.